joostkremers/writeroom-mode/README.md

 * disable the menu bar
 * disable the tool bar
 * disable the scroll bar
+* enable a bottom window divider of 1 pixel
 * maximise the current window (i.e., delete all other windows in the frame)
 * place the fringes outside the margins
 * disable the mode line